USRSE/usrse.github.io/_events/2022/2022-05-dei-diverse-turner.md

 users and developers has formed around it.
 As the community grew, a lack of diversity became increasingly apparent and in recent years there have been various efforts to make the community more diverse and inclusive.
-Some of these efforts have been “top-down” - lead by organizations such as the R Foundation or R Consortium - and others have been “bottom-up” - initiated by individuals, often leading to the formation of community groups or projects.
+Some of these efforts have been “top-down” - led by organizations such as the R Foundation or R Consortium - and others have been “bottom-up” - initiated by individuals, often leading to the formation of community groups or projects.
 In this talk I will give an overview of these initiatives and their impact.